thiagobien/ACL/workshop/04_Building_Environment_zero/5_Trigger_Build_Pipelines/README.md

 # Trigger Build Pipelines

+In this lab, we'll prepare the `dev`, `staging`, and `production` namespaces in Kubernetes, so that the services find the infrastructure components that they need to work properly, i.e. the MongoDB for the user service, and a RabbitMQ.
+After that, we'll trigger all build pipelines to populate the `dev` namespace with all artefacts.

 ## Steps
+1. Start the `user-db` service in all three namespaces.

+    ```
+    (bastion)$ kubectl create -f repositories/user-db/dev/
+    (bastion)$ kubectl create -f repositories/user-db/staging/
+    (bastion)$ kubectl create -f repositories/user-db/production/
+    ```

+    Verify the pods are running in each of the namespaces using the following command

+    ```
+    (bastion)$ kubectl -n [dev|staging|production] get pods
+    ```

+1. Start the `rabbitmq` service in all three namespaces.

+    ```
+    (bastion)$ kubectl create -f repositories/shipping-rabbitmq/dev/
+    (bastion)$ kubectl create -f repositories/shipping-rabbitmq/staging/
+    (bastion)$ kubectl create -f repositories/shipping-rabbitmq/production/
+    ```

+    Verify the pods are running in each of the namespaces using the following command

+    ```
+    (bastion)$ kubectl -n [dev|staging|production] get pods
+    ```

 1. To warm up Jenkins and to populate the `dev` namespace in Kubernetes with artefacts from Sockshop, we now trigger all build pipelines in the Sockshop folder in Jenkins.
 To that end, we enter the Sockshop folder :one: in the Jenkins UI.

     ![](../assets/jenkins-ui-enter-sockshop-folder.png)